Bastardkb/bastardkb.github.io/help/bluetooth.md

 Before beginning, make sure you have some **good understanding of electronics and firmware**.
 Read the whole page before committing.

-There is a video overview here made by EIGA: [youtube link](https://www.youtube.com/watch?v=Mks7QDxFreY)
+There is a video overview here made by EIGA: [youtube link](https://www.youtube.com/watch?v=Mks7QDxFreY).

+Please note, **there is no official guide or video**, nor officially up-to-date, maintained repository.
+You will need to check out the links on this page and/or use the search function on discord to figure out the latest developments.

 # Caveats